hakdog456/webprog-second-repo/_bugfixing.md

 - go back to this after doing all the stuff below (at the end it will add so many placeholder animals) -- https://youtu.be/0U6URtLGYkM?t=669

-from petdetails.html to user-application-page.html - DUSTIN (ATTEMPT TO FIX)
+from petdetails.html to user-application-page.html - DUSTIN - FIXED!
 - https://youtu.be/0U6URtLGYkM?t=204
 - https://youtu.be/0U6URtLGYkM?t=227
 - if I try to click "Know More" on an animal and click Apply Now BEFORE signing in, it will make me go to this page with the content bugging out